-The decision to impose a long term suspension or expulsion may be appealed to the Board of Trustees.
-A request for an appeal must be received by the Board of Trustees within two weeks of the Hearing Officer's written decision.
-On appeal, the Board, or a Board appointed subcommittee, will review the record of the Formal Disciplinary Hearing and any exhibits presented there, and the student and the school will each have an opportunity to present a summary of their positions along with any additional documentary evidence they consider probative.
+The decision to impose a long-term suspension or expulsion may be appealed to the Board of Trustees.
+The Board of Trustees must receive a request for an appeal within two weeks of the Hearing Officer's written decision.
+On appeal, the Board, or a Board-appointed sub-committee, will review the record of the Formal Disciplinary Hearing and any exhibits presented there.
+The student and the school will each have an opportunity to present a summary of their positions along with any additional documentary evidence they consider probative.
 The Board may elect to ask questions of the parties as well.
 The Board will provide the student with a written decision within seven days of the appeal hearing.
-The decision of the Board shall be final, except where violations of law or of the school's charter are alleged.
+The decision of the Board shall be final, except where violations of law or the school's charter are alleged.
 In such cases, the matter may be further appealed to the school's authorizer, as discussed in the Formal Complaint Policy.

-Gun Free Schools Act
+Gun-Free Schools Act

-Federal and State law require the expulsion from school for a period of not less than one year of a student who is determined to have brought a firearm to the school, or to have possessed a firearm at school, except that the CEO may modify such expulsion requirement for a student on a case-by-case basis, if such modification is in writing, in accordance with the Federal Gun-Free schools Act of 1994 (as amended).
+Federal and state law require the expulsion from school for a period of not less than one year of a student who is determined to have brought a firearm to the school or to have possessed a firearm at school, except that the Principal may modify such expulsion requirement for a student on a case-by-case basis, if such modification is in writing, in accordance with the Federal Gun-Free Schools Act of 1994 (as amended).